 Fisher solves unforeseen challenges to keep the project moving

-Though perfectly located where deep water meets rail, the 22-acre site comes with challenges: The site is a former Army base located on the tidelands of Oakland Bay.
-Fisher’s team dealt with unknown sunken hazards and potential contamination in the already soupy tide flats.
-The facility which serves both rail and truck, is built on 1,800 piles driven fifty feet down to counter-act settling and seismic activity, bracing the building’s slab foundation.
+Although perfectly located where deep water meets rail, the 22-acre site comes with challenges.
+First, the site is a former Army base located on the tidelands of Oakland Bay.
+As a result, Fisher’s team dealt with unknown sunken hazards and potential contamination in the already soupy tide flats.
+Additionally, the facility which serves both rail and truck, required being built on 1,800 piles driven fifty feet down.
+In order to counter-act settling and seismic activity, bracing the building’s slab foundation was crucial.

-As the lead contractor on the project, Fisher also managed the compliance with the Port’s rigorous labor objectives.
-It is expected that this central piece of Oakland’s economic future will handle 9,000 rail cars per year (in Phase I) and an additional 9,000 containers by truck.
+Fisher was the lead contractor on the project, managing the compliance with the Port’s rigorous labor objectives.
+Markedly, this central piece of Oakland’s economic future will handle 9,000 rail cars per year (in Phase I) and an additional 9,000 containers by truck.